PrathicaShettyM/Blog_App_JS/README.md

 # Blog_App_JS
-This repository contains a blog app.
+This repository contains a blog app built using HTML5, CSS3 and JavaScript(ES6)

 ### Features of this App:
 1. Users can publish Title and content of blog